AJGreaves/familyhub/README.md

 <img src="https://i.ibb.co/yN750bS/activities.jpg" alt="Family Hub activities page on all major screen sizes" >
 </div>

+- For the average visitor to Family Hub the Activities page is the main purpose of the site.
+This is where the user can use the filters to find the activities that suit their needs.

+**Activity Cards**
+- Actiivity cards are displayed in exactly the same format as the ones in the carousels on the home page.
+Providing the user with a short introduction to each activity, and a link to read more about the ones they are most interested in.

+**Filters**

+- At the moment the filters available are:
+    - Location
+    - Category
+    - Days of the week
+    - Indoor or Outdoor
+    - Age range
+    - Other details
+- (see [Features Left to Implement](#features-left-to-implement) for filters to be included in future releases)

+- As soon as the user clicks on one of these options JavaScrip sends a fetch request to pull the relevant data and display it for the user, without having to reload the page.

+- The user is also provided with a clear filters button if they wish to return to looking at all the available listings.

+**Pagination**

+Pagination is included on the activities page when the number of results to display is over 12.
+Each page contains up to 12 listings.
+This was done to make loading times faster and a smoother experience for the user.

 ### Listing page

 <div align="center">
 <img src="https://i.ibb.co/LpNYVZJ/listing.jpg" alt="Family Hub listing page on all major screen sizes" >
 </div>

+Each listing page for an entry in the database displays that information in clearly laid out and easy to digest way.
+Utilizing icons to make locating and assimilating information faster for the user.

+- The **image** for the listing, in the listing page the dimensions of this image are not altered, so that the business listing can have their entire picture on the website.
+- On large size screens and up the image takes up 50% width of it's container.
+On medium and small size screens it takes up 100% width and the other content is displayed below it.

+- The **open times** for the activity are displayed in a table that is easy to read and understand.

+- The **dates** section is visible for activities and events that have a start and end date.
+If the business has selected "ongoing" when creating the entry then the dates section does not appear in the listing page.

+- The **ages** section of the listing page is a simple table with the age groups listed down on column and a row of green check marks and terracotta crosses to mark which ages the activity is for.
+This provides clear visual information for the user.

+- On the listing page the **Address** has been linked to google maps so that the location of the event can be easily found with one click.

+- The **social links** available for the activity page are Facebook, Instagram and Twitter.
+They appear on the listings page only when the business has provided links for the platform.

+- A list of **categories** that the activity applies to are provided above the description.
+Icons have been added to make assimilating this information faster for the user.

+- The **more info** section includes a list of other important aspects that user might need to know or filter their searches by.
+Such as "Free entrance" "Catering available" or "Suitable for bad weather".
+These items hare also displayed with relevant icons.

+- The activity **description** is displayed underneath all the other information, for the user who has already scanned all the relevant data and wants to know more.

+- The **contact link buttons** from the business include a link to their website, a phone number (optional), and an email business button.

+- The email business button opens a modal with an **email form** to send to the business directly from the Family Hub website.
+This feature was chosen to protect the businesses email addresses from being scraped from the website if they were set to `mailto:`.
+The email address is inserted from the data into the the contact html using JavaScript.
+The email form is sent using [EmailJS](http://www.emailjs.com/).

+- Each listing page contains **share this page icons** with links to share the url from the page on Facebook, Twitter or by sending an email.
+A popular feature on websites that want to maximize social media impact for their site.

+- At the bottom of the listing pages there is a **search more activities button**, which takes the user (back) to the activities page.

 ### Create account page